oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 </copy>
 ````

-Also, change the database username and connection string in the SQL configuration file  *db\_config.sql* in samples/tutorial/sql directory and enter values to match the system connection information for your environment:
+4. Change the database username and connection string in the SQL configuration file  *db\_config.sql* in samples/tutorial/sql directory and enter values to match the system connection information for your environment:

 ````
 <copy>